-Series D Preferred Stock can be converted into shares of Common Stock at any time and from time to time after receipt of stockholder approval, at a conversion price of \$4.483 as of February 10, 2017, subject to adjustment and for reverse and forward stock splits, stock dividends, stock combinations and other similar transactions of the Common Stock.
+Series D Preferred Stock can be converted into shares of Common Stock at any time and from time to time after receipt of stockholder approval, at a conversion price of \$3.57 as of March 14, 2017 (as adjusted), subject to further adjustment and for reverse and forward stock splits, stock dividends, stock combinations and other similar transactions of the Common Stock.
 If, at any time while the Series D Preferred Stock is outstanding, the Company or any subsidiary, as applicable sells or grants any option to purchase or sells or grants any right to reprice, or otherwise disposes of or issues any Common Stock or its equivalents entitling any person to acquire shares of Common Stock at an effective price per share that is lower than the then price of conversion (other than in connection with certain exempt issuances as set forth in the Series D Certificate of Designation), then the price of conversion shall be reduced to such lower price.
+See "-Warrant Exercise Agreement" below.
 On or after May 3, 2017, the conversion price on our Series D Convertible Preferred Stock shall become an adjustable rate equal to 80% of the average of the daily volume weighted average price of our common stock for the ten trading days immediately prior to the conversion date, but shall not be reduced below \$1.26.